One of the easiest ways to run your favorite game or app on a different platform is using an Emulator, right?

 Amazon assures that you can get 12 hours of battery life on this tablet fire HD tablet but Skydiver has reported that you can easily get 10 hours of battery life without any problems.

-Overall, I have to say it is one of the best android tablets for emulation under a $200 budget.
+Overall, I have to say it is one of the best budget tablets for emulation under a $200 budget.

 5. Asus ZenPad 3S 10

 Asus is very popular when it comes to gaming and this gaming tablet from Asus is surely going to win your heart with its offerings.
 Though the Asus Zenpad 3S 10 is a bit older tablet it is still relevant in the market.
 Continue reading to know more.

 Asus ZenPad 3S 10 comes with a 10.1-inch HD IPS display which is quite impressive in terms of color accuracy and viewing angles.
 This is a perfect display for emulation, gaming, entertainment, and more.
 The tablet is made almost out of aluminum hence, the build quality of this machine is top-notch.
 Despite the rigid build, the tablet weighs only 1.04 lbs (0.47 kg).

 Asus has offered 16GB as internal memory on this device which you may think isn’t adequate to run an Android emulator but the good news is, you can expand it up to 128GB via an external Micro-SD card.
 The 2GB RAM offered on this tablet is decent to run moderate to high demanding tasks.
 The processor inside the machine is MediaTek MTK 8163B which is going to ensure that you don’t any get performance issues.

 The battery of this tablet takes 3-4 hours to fully charge and it last around 10 hours which is more than enough to play lots of game or streaming etc. One thing I personally don’t like about this Asus tablet is its pricing.
 It costs over $350 which is slightly overpriced in my opinion.
 Other than that there is nothing to complain about this device.